Greetings from the historic town of Malvern in Worcestershire

 Those of you who have upgraded to Microsoft Windows 10 and are using the Microsoft Edge browser may have discovered a book shaped 'button' in the navigation bar named 'Reading View' (similar to that shown right).
 If you click this, and you are using a desktop PC, you will find many of our pages expand to full screen with enhanced text and larger photos; it's worth giving it a try.

-If a page does not display correctly in your browser or links have stopped working do please let us know.
+If a page does not display correctly in your browser, links have stopped working, or information needs correcting do please let us know.

 website design c.
 123-mcc.com